signaux-faibles/sfor/README.md

 - Use `@use` instead of `@import` for modern Sass
 - Ensure all SCSS files are properly referenced in `application.scss`
 - Check that `dartsass-rails` gem is properly installed

+### Legacy Browser Support Issue
+**⚠️ Identified Issue**: The current setup only provides fallback support for DSFR (`dsfr.nomodule.min.js`) but not for other JavaScript modules loaded via Import Maps.
+This means:

+- **Modern browsers**: All JavaScript works (Import Maps + DSFR fallback)
+- **Legacy browsers**: Only DSFR works, all other JS (application.js, Stimulus controllers, etc.) fails to load

+**Impact**: Users with older browsers will have a broken JavaScript experience.

+**Recommended Solutions**:
+1. **Accept modern-only**: Remove DSFR fallback and require modern browser support
+2. **Full fallback strategy**: Create non-module versions of all JS files and add them to the manifest
+3. **Hybrid approach**: Keep DSFR fallback for critical UI, accept limited JS functionality in old browsers

+**Action Required**: This issue should be addressed based on the target browser support requirements.

 # Import Wekan data